 - explain why cluster randomised controlled trials are necessary

 - recognise when cluster randomised controlled trials are necessary

 - identify the key decisions that have to be made when designing a cluster randomised controlled trial

 - be aware of appropriate statistical methods in the analysis of trial data, including adjustment for covariates, subgroup analyses and multiple outcomes

 - design a hypothetical trial based on their knowledge gained throughout the course.

 The course will consist of a mixture of presentations, group work, discussions and individual exercises.

-A copy of the book ‘How to design, analyse and report cluster randomised controlled trials in medicine and health services research’ by Professor Mike Campbell and Professor Stephen Walters, will also be available to purchase at a special purchase price, during the online booking process to accompany the course.
+A copy of the book ‘How to design, analyse and report cluster randomised controlled trials in medicine and health services research’ by Professor Mike Campbell and Professor Stephen Walters, will be available to purchase at special purchase price during the online booking process for the course.

-The book will also be able to be purchased after you have made your course booking, please contact Karen Holden at firstname.lastname@example.org, for further details.
+The book will also be able to purchase after you have made your course booking, please contact Karen Holden at firstname.lastname@example.org for further details.